 The Diocese of Bridgeport (DOB) Aquinas Fellowship Program (AFP) is designed to form leaders and develop highly motivated and committed individuals for the purpose of advancing Pre-K-12 Catholic education in Catholic schools.
 Professional development, community, and spiritual growth are the foundational principles of this program developed to attract talented, faith-filled soon-to-be or recent college graduates who wish to renew and transform our Catholic schools.

-Participants accepted into AFP live communally with other program participants, are given opportunities to develop their individual spirituality and work towards a master’s degree in Education, School Counseling, School Psychology, Marketing, or Finance, while gaining a hands-on learning experience in one of the Catholic schools in the Diocese of Bridgeport.
+Participants accepted into AFP live communally with other program participants, are given opportunities to develop their individual spirituality and work towards a master’s degree in Education, School Counseling, School Psychology, or Marketing/Development, while gaining a hands-on learning experience in one of the Catholic schools in the Diocese of Bridgeport.

 The program seeks to create a holistic formation of each Fellow while supporting the mission of enhancing Catholic school education.
 Fellows, who will live in community and study together as part of a university collaboration, will make a significant impact on the lives of the children that they serve and/or schools they support.